Global existence for the 2D incompressible isotropic elastodynamics for small initial data: Introduction

 In section \ref{proofofmaintheorem}, we fix notations and prove the main theorem by assuming Proposition\,\ref{proposition1} and Proposition \ref{proposition2} hold.
 In section \ref{energyestimate}, we first construct a modified energy and then use this modified energy to do energy estimate and prove Proposition \ref{proposition1}.
 In section \ref{sectiondecay}, we prove the linear decay estimate, which is one of the key lemmas to derive the improved dispersion estimate.
 In section \ref{improveddispersion}, we prove Proposition \ref{proposition2}.
 In section \ref{asymptotic}, we will describe the asymptotic behavior of solution in a lower regularity Sobolev space.
 Lastly, in the appendix, we show how to derive (\ref{mainequation}) in details.

-\textbf{Acknowledgement.}\,The author would like to thank his Ph.D advisor Alexandru Ionescu for helpful discussions and suggestions on improving this manuscript and thank Benoit Pausader for helpful discussions.
+\textbf{Acknowledgement.} The author thank his Ph.D advisor Alexandru Ionescu for helpful discussions and suggestions on improving this manuscript and thank Benoit Pausader for helpful discussions.
 The author wants to express gratitude to Yu Deng for letting him aware of the reference \cite{Lei2} and helpful discussions.
-Lastly, the author thanks the anonymous referee for helpful suggestions to improve the presentation of this paper.